 - consultation with relevant stakeholders; and

-- data available from DEECD, the Victorian Department of Human Services and DEEWR.
+- data available from the Victorian Department of Education, Department of Employment and Department of Health and Human Services.

 From our evidence base of local research and analysis of available data, WynBay LLEN recognise groups and locations where young people 10-19 in their local area can be identified as experiencing particular disadvantage.
 WynBay LLEN strategic goals include a focus on those young people most at risk.
 WynBay LLEN pays particular attention to indigenous young people, and also focus where relevant on refugee and newly arrived young people and areas of identified disadvantage.